 What smoking does to the mouth

 Some medications can cause darkened gums.
 If you notice darker pigments in the mouth after starting a new medication, talk to your doctor.
 Some examples of medicine induced pigment change include:

-It's actually quite easy to bruise the gum tissue that surrounds teeth.
-And just like bruising that develops anywhere else on your body from trauma or injury, bleeding underneath the skin will appear as a dark reddening that shifts to shades of brown, black and eventually yellow as it heals.
+It’s actually quite easy to bruise the gum tissue that surrounds teeth.
+And just like bruising that develops anywhere else on your body from trauma or injury, bleeding underneath the skin will appear as a dark reddening that shifts to shades of brown, brown spot or black and eventually yellow as it heals.

 - Trauma- Fall, bump or hit to the mouth area

 - Injury while eating- Sharp edges, hot food, utensils

 - Aggressive Oral Care- Brushing or flossing incorrectly, including, using an electric toothbrush incorrectly, also biting or chewing on a toothbrush

 - Oral fixations- Chewing on non-food items like pencils, pens, ice, fingers and fingernails